 According to TCA 49-6-4213, a student may be subject to testing for drugs if there are reasonable indications to the principal that said student may have used or is under the influence of drugs.
-The standards of reasonableness stated below must be met.
 Tests shall be conducted by properly trained persons in circumstances that ensure integrity, validity, accuracy of the tests but are minimally intrusive and maximum privacy to the tested student.

-Students will be notified in writing at the beginning of each school year or at the time of enrollment that they shall be subject to testing for drugs and alcohol during the school year.
+Students will be notified in writing at the beginning of each school year or at the time of enrollment that they shall be subject to testing for drugs and alcohol during the school year; this Code of Conduct provides the required notification.